International Agreements if the UK leaves the EU without a deal

 Through membership of the EU, the UK is covered by a large number of EU international agreements.
 These international agreements cover political, security, economic and other forms of collaboration and cooperation with over 100 third countries and cover a range of sectors for example aviation, trade, nuclear, environmental, fisheries and political agreements.

-What will happen to these agreements on EU exit?
+What will happen to these agreements on Brexit?

 Delivering a negotiated Withdrawal Agreement with the EU remains the Government’s top priority.
-If the UK leaves with a deal, the EU has agreed that it will notify treaty partners and third countries that the UK is treated as an EU Member State for the purposes of its international agreements during the Implementation Period up until 31 December 2020.
+If the UK leaves with a deal, the EU has agreed that it will notify treaty partners and third countries that the UK is treated as an EU Member State for the purposes of its international agreements during and until the end of the Implementation Period.
 This approach provides a basis for the UK to continue to be covered by EU international agreements during the Implementation Period.
 During this period, the UK will also be able to negotiate, sign and ratify new international agreements that come into effect after the Implementation Period ends.

 However, this Government is also continuing to plan for all eventualities, including a no deal scenario.
 If the UK leaves the EU without a deal, it will no longer be covered by EU-only international agreements, or by “mixed” bilateral agreements between the EU and its Member States on one hand, and a third party on the other, unless the UK and the third party agree to transition the agreement or agree other measures to ensure continuity of effect.